 But even WITH God’s Spirit, there has been some debate as to what Jesus was referring to when He said “born of water and the spirit”.
 Some interpret the “water” to mean water baptism, others interpret it to mean a physical birth (water/amniotic fluid), and still others interpret the “water” to mean the “washing of the water of the Word”.

 The problem with interpreting “water”, in these verses, as water baptism is that the Sacrament of Christian Baptism had NOT been established at this point.
 Also, the thief on the Cross was SAVED by Jesus and did NOT experience a Christian water Baptism.
-Jesus was NOT referring to water baptism, which isn’t necessary for salvation.
+Jesus was NOT referring to water baptism, which is NOT necessary for salvation.

 Colossians 2: 11 and in Him you were also circumcised with a circumcision made without hands, in the removal of the body of the flesh by the circumcision of Christ; 12 having been buried with Him in baptism, in which you were also raised up with Him through faith in the working of God, who raised Him from the dead.